-A student can have a practical training (with credits) registered as having been passed if the following requirements have been met:
+A student can have a workshop registered as having been passed if the following requirements have been met:

 - a.
-Attendance of 100% of the practical sessions.
+Attendance of a minimum of 100% of the workshop meetings.
 A student who arrives after the official starting time of the meeting or leaves before the ending time of the meeting can be considered not to have attended.
-If a student has not complied with the attendance obligation but has not missed more than one meeting, the student will be able to apply for a compensatory assignment; - b.
-Timely and satisfactory completion of the required assignments.
-This requires at least sufficient grades for the final assessment.
-A practical training is passed when a grade of 6.0 or higher has been obtained.
+If a student has not complied with the attendance obligation the student will be able to apply for a compensatory assignment; - b.
+At least sufficient grades for the Research Proposal Workshop.
+The workshop is passed when a grade of 6.0 or higher has been obtained.